quanguo2088/multi-ref/README.md

 1. **Fast recovery**: In low-error-rate scenarios, the pipeline identifies reads via sliding correlation to watermark reference.
 Bit-wise consensus rapidly generates soft-decision information for LDPC decoding.
 2. **Bootstrap recovery**: In the presence of indels, the pipeline progressively identifies reads with distinct features using multiple-fold references.
 The forward–backward algorithm (FBA) generates indel-corrected probability information for reliable readout.

 To facilitate evaluation, bootstrap recovery is divided into three workflows, each using progressively refined references and different combinations of read types.
-In each workflow, the FBA is applied to produce soft information for LDPC decoding:
+In each workflow, the FBA is applied to generate soft information for LDPC decoding:

 - **Type-I Reads only**: Identified by aligning to the embedded watermark reference; typically free of indels or containing only end-position indels.
 - **Type-I + Type-II Reads**: Adds a scaffold reference constructed from Type-I reads to recover Type-II reads, which typically contain internal indels.